maichmueller/scmodels/README.md

 A Python package implementing Structural Causal Models (SCM).

-The library uses the CAS library [SymPy](https://github.com/sympy/sympy) to allow the user to state arbitrary assignmnent functions and noise distributions as supported by SymPy and builds the DAG with [networkx](https://github.com/networkx/networkx).
+The library uses the CAS library [SymPy](https://github.com/sympy/sympy) to allow the user to state arbitrary assignment functions and noise distributions as supported by SymPy and builds the DAG with [networkx](https://github.com/networkx/networkx).

 It supports the features:
   - Sampling